Apollo013/DotNet_Communications_RabbitMQ/README.md

 ---

-Developed with Visual Studion 2015 Community
+Developed with Visual Studio 2015 Community

 ---